DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Factor in the cost of rigging the camera

-The BMPCC 4K is not the most run-and-gun friendly on the market despite all of its features.
-I personally have a rig built for mine to make it more functional for film or video shoots.
-You can get away with using the body, lens, and battery for smaller shoots.
+Despite all of its features, the BMPCC 4K is not the most run-and-gun friendly on the market.
+I have a rig built for mine to make it more functional for film or video shoots.
+You can avoid using the body, lens, and battery for smaller shots.

-The cost of this camera could outweigh that drawback of having to rig.
-However, I would highly recommend taking this into consideration before purchasing.
+The cost of this camera could outweigh the drawback of having to rig.
+However, I would highly recommend considering this before purchasing.

 Factor in the cost of media

-The camera can record to a few different media outputs, such as an SSD hard drive, SD card, and CFast cards.
+The camera can record a few media outputs, such as an SSD hard drive, SD card, and CFast cards.

-This leaves you with a wide range of options when it comes to recording (SSD drives will always be my go-to as its a most more cost-friendly solution).
+This leaves you with a wide range of options when it comes to recording (SSD drives will always be my go-to as it’s a more cost-friendly solution).

-I personally use SSD drives for recording, and this camera does not record to SSD internally like the SD or CFast cards.
+I use SSD drives for recording; this camera does not record to SSD internally like the SD or CFast cards.

 You will have to mount the SSD drive to the camera.
 Companies such as Small Rig have solutions for mounting SSD drives like the Samsung T5 drive.